lechnerc77/azd-compatibility-azure-function/README.md

 ### The infrastructure setup

 The main new hot stuff for me is the restructuring of the `.bicep` infrastructure.
-Yes they did it again, and I like what that did, as it makes my setup easier and improves the transparency what happens without too many hops due to layers of abstraction.
+Yes they did it again, and I like what they did, as it makes my setup easier and improves the transparency what happens without too many hops due to layers of abstraction.
 The restructuring has some impact: compared to the prior version there are now:

-- different templates with new/different parameters
+- new/different templates with new/different parameters
-- a new structure to find the files
+- a new file structure

-- new `.bicep` files due to new templates (like the C# one).
+> 📝 Remark: there are also new `.bicep` files due to completely new templates (like the C# one).

-So as in the prior restructurings of the infrastructure setup I created the Static Web App (SWA) sample for Node.js in a different folder and copied the new `core` folder, as well as the `abbreviations.json` and the `main.parameters.json` into my project.
+So as in the prior restructurings of the infrastructure setup I created the Static Web App (SWA) sample for Node.js as a blueprint in a different folder.
+I copied the new `core` folder, as well as the `abbreviations.json` and the `main.parameters.json` into my existing project.
 After that I copied the `main.bicep` from my old setup.
 But wait, isn't there a file missing?
 Yes and that is one main difference in the new setup compared to prior versions: there is no `resources.bicep` file any more.
 Everything has moved to `main.bicep`.

-The old structure looked like:
+The old structure looked like this:

 ![azd infra folder with version 0.2.0](./assets/infra-020.png)